Nowosad/spatialising/README.md

 5% of the area is covered with the value of `-1`.
 The main function in this package is `kinetic_ising()`.
-It accepts the input raster and at least two additional parameters: `B` – representing external pressure and `J` – representing peer pressure.
+It accepts the input raster and at least two additional parameters: `B` – representing external pressure and `J` – representing the strength of the local autocorrelation tendency.
 The output is a raster modified based on the provided parameters.

 ``` r
 r2 = kinetic_ising(r1, B = -0.3, J = 0.7)